Autofolding for Source Code Summarization: Problem Formulation

 \subsection{Problem Definition}

 Most modern IDEs already have extensive support for folding \emph{specific} code regions as well as the ability to fold regions based on user-specfied \emph{rules}.
 IDEs with support for automatically folding regions based on their \emph{location} have also been proposed \cite{bragdon2010code}.
 But to the best of our knowledge the problem of automatically determining which regions to fold based on their \emph{content} is novel.
 When we say that we \emph{fold} a source code region we mean that the region is replaced by a one line summary and a symbol indicating that the region was folded.
 We define the \emph{autofolding problem} as that of choosing a set of code regions to fold, such that the total length of the folded file as a fraction of the original is below a user-specified compression ratio, and the remaining, unfolded, text captures the most important aspects of the file in question.
+Autofolding can be seen as a special case of \emph{extractive summarization}.

-To encourage intuitive summaries, we let the system perform folding only on \emph{code blocks} (regions of source code delimited by \lstinline+{+ , \lstinline+}+), \emph{comment blocks} (regions delimited by \lstinline+/*(*)+ , \lstinline+*/+), and \lstinline+import+ statements.
+To encourage intuitive summaries, we let the system perform folding only on \emph{code blocks} (regions of source code delimited by \lstinline+{+ , \lstinline+}+), \emph{comment blocks} (regions delimited by \lstinline+/*(*)+ , \texttt{*/}), and \lstinline+import+ statements.
 We call these the \emph{foldable regions} of the code.
 Our reasoning for this is that it is a summary many programmers are familiar with as these are the regions that can be manually folded in the majority of modern IDEs and text editors.
 Moreover, code blocks are natural units for extractive summarization since they take advantage of the code structure specified by the programmer.
 However, since our approach works within the code's AST, it can be trivially extended to fold \emph{any} contiguous region of interest.
 For example, in our implementation we have added optional features to allow autofolding of \emph{line comments}, \emph{fields} and \emph{method signatures}.
 Also, it would be a trivial extension to allow statements, or a carefully designed subset thereof, to be folded.
 In keeping with the manual folding conventions in IDEs, the one line summary we display for a folded region consists of the first non-empty line of the code block, then an ellipsis, and finally the right delimiter of the region (see \autoref{fig:ex2}).

 We formalize the autofolding problem by using the AST representation of the source code \cite{eclipseJdt}.
 Given a program's AST, we define the program's \emph{foldable nodes} as those AST nodes which correspond to a foldable region of code.
 By starting at the root of an AST and sequentially extracting all foldable nodes, we construct a directed \emph{foldable tree}, containing just the AST nodes we are interested in. \autoref{fig:tree} shows a partial foldable tree for the running example.